 Explanation of Symbols Symbol Explanation Identifies courses that may be used as one of three (3) science courses needed for graduation.
-All of the high All of the high school science courses include labs.
+All of the high school science courses include labs.
 EXCELLENCE IN ONLINE LEAFINING The virtual symbol indicates this course is available in a virtual learning environment.
 All Pinellas Virtual School (PVS) courses are aligned with the Next Generation Sunshine State Standards (NGSSS) and in the Board approved MS and HS Course Code Directories.